Carlobandini/SY55-Editor/README.md

 I coded it entirely in python, so it can be executed from the source having all the dependences as well as from the executables.
 I don't have silicon mac to do an executable for now, but i think it can be easily done, since it looks like the python version works well.

-There can be some bugs since I didn't have enlugh time to test it deeply, especially the windows version.
+I don't have a lot of time to test and debug, any help is appreciated.

 File list:
 * source: the python source code folder.